hipika/hipika/README.md

 # Ello 👋 Pika here!

 I am a programmer and student in highschool.
-Just started programming in python during quarantine 😜  but before that I used to program in JS and Swift.
-Currently, I am working on my Discord Bot.
+Just started programming in Python during quarantine 😜  but before that I used to program in JS and Swift.
+Currently, I am not working on anything too special 😬

 ## What I am currently working on!
-- Discord Bot
+- Nothing...

 ## What I later want to work on!
-- AI Snake Game
 - AI Flappy Bird
 - Document Translator